cbmr-data/cbmr-data.github.io/esrum/source/usage/transfers/internal.rst

 *************************************************

 As the `/labs` folders are currently only accessible from the head node, it is necessary to run the transfers directly on the head node.
-This is the *only* case where it is permitted to run transfers on the head node, and these transfers *must* be rate-limited to at most 50 MB/s (total) using the ``rsync --bwlimit`` option:
+These transfers *must* be rate-limited to at most 50 MB/s (total) using the ``rsync --bwlimit`` option, and you must not run more than a single transfer at a time:

 .. code-block:: shell